ElMagdo/JavaCodes/JavaJavaJava/Task3/readme.md

 ***3.2*** Define a class named `Donor` that has two instance variables, the donor’s `name` and `rating`, both of which are `Strings`.
 The name can be any string, but the rating should be one of the following values: “`high`,” “`medium`,” or “`none`".
 Write the following methods for this class: a constructor, `Donor(String,String)`, that allows you to set both the donor’s name and rating; and `access methods` to *set* and *get* both the name and rating of a donor.

-EXERCISE 3.19 Challenge.
-Define a CopyMonitor class that solves the fol- lowing problem.
+***3.3*** Define a `CopyMonitor` class that solves the following problem.
 A company needs a monitor program to keep track of when a particular copy machine needs service.
-The device has two important (boolean)
-variables: its toner level (too low or not) and whether it has printed more than 100,000 pages since its last servicing (it either has or has not).
+The device has two important (`boolean`) variables: its `toner level` (too low or not) and whether it `has printed` more than `100,000` pages since its last servicing (it either has or has not).
 The servicing rule that the company uses is that service is needed when either 100,000 pages have been printed or the toner is too low.
-Your program should contain a method that reports either “service needed” or “service not needed” based on the machine’s state.
-(Pretend that the machine has other methods that keep track of toner level and page count.)CHAPTER 3 •
+Your program should contain a method that reports either “`service needed`” or “`service not needed`” based on the machine’s state.
+(Pretend that the machine has other methods that keep track of toner level and page count.)
-Exercises
-147

 EXERCISE 3.20 Challenge.
 Design and write an OldMacdonald class that sings several verses of “Old MacDonald Had a Farm.”
 Use methods to generalize the verses.
 For example, write a method named eieio() to “sing” the “E I E I O”